 Accompanied by an army escort, we went back to the place where we’d first been taken hostage.
 We also met some of the women who we had supposedly been held in order to draw attention to the violation of their human rights.
 Most of their husbands had been killed and they told us they felt they were caught in a battle between the guerillas and the paramilitaries that they didn’t want to be involved in.
 They had nothing except for their stories and their stories were horrific.
-Up until that point I think I could easily have forgiven Antonio and the kidnappers but meeting these women, and realising nothing had actually changed, made me angry.

 As Reini and I were amassing more and more information with which to confront Antonio, we wondered how we would greet him – but when we finally met up with him we automatically hugged.
 In a way it was like meeting an old friend.

 The interview started in the evening and lasted seven hours.
 We kept saying to him ‘you can go home now, we’ll finish in the morning,’ but he wanted to continue.
 The action of Antonio staying and inviting us to ask him any question we liked was as if he was saying ‘the roles are reversed now.
 You’re in charge.’
 It was as if he was giving something back.